jbock-java/dapper/README.md

 This is a fork of [dagger2](https://github.com/google/dagger) but with a `module-info.java`, a standard gradle project layout, and without kotlin support.
 It was forked from dagger version `2.37`, which is the last dagger version that did not depend on the "xprocessing" kotlin library.
+Dapper requires Java 9 or higher.

 In order to be modular, dapper uses `jakarta.inject` annotations, instead of `javax.inject`.